dehy/itunes-submerger/README.md

 1. Select the TV Shows episodes you want to purge
 2. Click the script menu and select "Remove subtitles of selected tracks"

-## Known bugs
+## Known bugs & limitations

-* When removing subtitles, if the episode has no subtitles, the script exists with an error
-* The last subtitle referenced on Betaseries.com is automatically selected as "best subtitle" available.
-It is purely arbitrary (even true for 720p releases)
+* You can actually only merge one subtitle, French or Enligh.
+* The downloaded subtitle is the last subtitle registred in betaseries.com.
+It's not always the best.
+* When adding a subtitle to an episode playing, paused or even stopped, you need to open another media file and then reopen your episode in order to iTunes to "see" the subtitle.
+* If the show name is not exactly the same as in betaseries.com, the script crash.
+* There is no progress indicator.

+## Credits

+Huge thanks to Maxime Valette for its work on Betaseries.com